Julien-Sklarik/ForwardChain-Forecasting/README.md

 ![Permutation importance preview](figures/top10_importances.png)

 ## Overview
-I built this project to show how I approach forecasting under a real temporal constraint.
-It started as my UC Berkeley work and I refactored it into a small library and a training script.
+I built this project to show how one can approach forecasting under a real temporal constraint.
+It started as one of my UC Berkeley work and I refactored it into a small library and a training script.
 The design transfers directly to multi asset modeling where Store becomes Ticker and Sales becomes a forward return target.

 ## What is inside
 * Reusable sklearn pipeline for panel time series